-Global sequences provide a mostly-application-transparent alternative to using offset-step sequences or UUID/GUID keys, but they are not without downsides.
+Global sequences provide an application-transparent alternative to using offset-step sequences or UUID/GUID keys.

 In offset-step sequences a normal PostgreSQL sequence is used on each node.
 Each sequence increments by the same amount and starts at differing offsets.
 For example with step 1000 node1's sequence generates 1001, 2001, 3001, and so on, node 2's generates 1002, 2002, 3002, etc. This scheme works well even if the nodes cannot communicate for extended periods, but requires that the designer specify a maximum number of nodes when establishing the schema and requires per-node configuration.
 Mistakes can easily lead to overlapping sequences.